SDU-eScience/SDUCloudDoc/docs/source/quickstart.rst

 Searching
 --------------------------------------------------------------------------------
-At the top part of SDUCloud is there a search feature.
+At the top part of SDUCloud the user finds a search feature.
 This allowes the user to search for files and applications that contains the seach query as a part of their name.

-If the user clicks on the small arrow of the search bar, more search options will be made available to the user.
+If the user clicks on the small arrow in the search bar, more search options will be made available to the user.
 For files the user can narrow their search by stating a timeslot for creation or modified, whether he/she is searching for a folder or file, what type of file it is (file extentions)